-· Only after 5 years of holding, we shall be given a chance of selling the SGB, that too, in secondary market; in who you will not get the desired amount that you need.
+· Only after 5 years of holding, we be given a chance to sell the SGB, that too, in a secondary market; in which you will not get the desired amount that you need.

-· It is the traded gold through Demat account in the Commodity market.
+· It is the traded gold through the Demat account in the Commodity market.

-· For every transaction (buy or sell), we have to pay broker commission which is decided by T&C of your brokers.
+· For every transaction (buy or sell), we have to pay broker commission which is decided by the T&C of your brokers.

-· Liquidity is not as same as dealing with physical gold or gold fund, since there should be a buyer as you sell.
+· Liquidity is not as same as dealing with physical gold or gold funds, since there should be a buyer as you sell.

 · There is tax associated with GOLD ETF when the interest earned is more than 1 lakhs.

 · Gold fund is what we buy from mutual funds, managed by Asset management companies.

-· There is an expense ratio associated with Gold Funds, since it is professionally managed by Fund manager and his technical team.
+· There is an expense ratio associated with Gold Funds since it is professionally managed by the Fund manager and his technical team.

-· There is no entry fees, but exit load is associated if the fund is redeemed within the period of a year.
+· There are no entry fees, but exit load is associated if the fund is redeemed within a year.

 · Liquidity is very fast when compared to all types of gold investments.

 · Taxation is the same as the Gold ETF.

-When compared to all the four types of Investments in Gold, Sovereign gold bond will be the suitable one as it provides,
+When compared to all the four types of Investments in Gold, a Sovereign gold bond will be the most suitable one as it provides,

 · Rs.
 50 per discount while procuring online.

 · Adding to the price appreciation of gold, the Government provides an additional 2.5% interest per annum.

-The only disadvantage of SGB is liquidity and long holding period of 8 years.
+The only disadvantage of SGB is liquidity and a long holding period of 8 years.

 While we were going through many promotional channels of Sovereign gold bond, we found that they have a target of the gold price to be at Rs.
-8000 per gram, without knowing the performance gold in past history.
+8000 per gram, without knowing the performance of gold in history.

 Please find the picture above, this picture has already been used in one of our topics “IS GOLD AN INVESTMENT”.
 Please have a look at that topic for more knowledge on gold as an investment.

-· From here, we have understood, Gold price increases only once in a decade.
+· From here, we have understood that gold price increases only once in a decade.